Events Calendar

 The assessed value however, is not to be confused with actual market value, as you can see on your bill.
 It is typically much lower.
 Ultimately a tax assessment rate is applied to the market value to get the assessed value – which is then used to calculate our individual share of the total tax burden we are individually responsible for.
 Somewhat similar to how Condo Assessments are determined.
 The association determines a “total assessment” income item on the annual budget, and that is multiplied by your percentage of ownership, to determine your portion of the assessments.
 Unlike assessed valuations though, you don’t have an assessor adjusting that percentage of ownership every three years.

 So why then the huge increase?
 The massive tax bill increases is not due to our valuations – directly.
-They are actual due to a shift in the tax base from commercial properties to residential in Cook County – basically because of all the empty commercial spaces in the City.
-Those property values have gone down considerably, hence they are paying a much lower share of the taxes.
-In the process of allegedly equalizing things to make them more equitable, the burden shifted more to residential owners.
+They are actually due to a shift in the tax base in Cook County from commercial properties share of the tax burden, to an increased share being borne by residential property owners.
+Commercial property values have gone down considerably, hence they are paying a much lower share of the taxes.
+You could say that in the process of allegedly equalizing things to make them more equitable, the burden shifted more to residential owners.

 For some, this may create more questions than answers.
 I’m not here to argue the politics though, just to provide some insight.
 Feel free to share any questions or concerns you have, and I will help as much as I can.
 E-mail me at tpatricio@habitat.com.